project-codeflare/rayvens/README.md

 ```shell
 ./rayvens/scripts/start-kind.sh
 ```
-This script sets up a persistent docker registry on the host at port 5000 if needed, creates a Kind cluster, installs Ray on this cluster as well as the [Camel-K operator](https://camel.apache.org/camel-k/latest/architecture/operator.html).
+This script launches a persistent docker registry on the host at port 5000, creates a Kind cluster, installs Ray on this cluster as well as the [Camel-K operator](https://camel.apache.org/camel-k/latest/architecture/operator.html).

 Try your Ray cluster on Kind with:
 ```shell
 ray submit rayvens/scripts/cluster.yaml rayvens/examples/pubsub.py
 ```

-## Cleanup Kind
+### Cleanup Kind

 To take down the Kind cluster (including Ray and Camel-K) run:
 ```shell
 kind delete cluster
 ```

-To take down the registry run:
+To take down the docker registry run:
 ```
 docker stop registry
 docker rm registry